Home Compare CDW vs DELL

 CDW vs Dell Technologies: Which Stock Looks Stronger in 2026?

-Dell Technologies holds the cleaner structural position, with the lead spread across growth and profitability.
+Dell Technologies holds the cleaner structural position, with growth as the main driver and valuation adding further support.
 CDW still has the edge on valuation, which keeps the comparison from looking entirely one-sided.
 On the market side, Dell Technologies is in better shape — its trend is intact while CDW's trend has broken down.
 That puts structure and market broadly in agreement — Dell Technologies's lead looks more confirmed than conflicted.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the S&P 500 universe, making them directly comparable.